-The Bloody Long Walk is a 35km challenge to cure mitochondrial disease (mito).
-Walk, jog or run from Red Hill to Reconciliation Park in Canberra, ACT and enjoy spectacular scenery whilst raising vital funds to help find a cure for mito.
+The Bloody Long Walk in Canberra on Sunday, 15 October 2017 is a 35km challenge to cure mitochondrial disease (mito) from Red Hill to Reconciliation Park.

 Please note the details on this page are based on the previous event and are subject to change.
 We will update this listing as more information comes to hand about the current event.